project-feynman/v3/README.md

 # ExplainMIT
-The Explain Project is a conspiracy to make the most efficient explanation platform for MIT, so that no one is forced to study alone and sleep late.
+The Explain Project will create the most efficient explanation platform for MIT, so that no one has to stay up late and study alone.

 ## Technology
 We achieved a 10x reduction in video compression by representing videos with sparse blackboard strokes rather than exhaustive pixel colors.
 Here are some consequences: